 Just before the assault of the Texans was made on the army of Santa Anna Houston addressed his soldiers in a fervid speech, closing with the words.
 "Remember the Alamo!"
-These words fell upon the ears of the Texans with wonderful effect.
+These words fell upon the cars of the Texans with wonderful effect.
 Every soldier in the little army at the same instant repeated the words "the Alamo" until they became a shrick for revenge that struck terror to the souls of the Mexicans.
 When the battle was over it was found that only seventy Texans had been killed, while 630 Mexicans were left dead on the field.
 "Remember the Alamo!" was evidently a battle cry that not only nerved the arms of the avengers, but paralyzed the resistance of the Mexicans.
 The answer of Commodore Stockton to the Mexican governor of California when we took possession of that country is worth recalling.
-"If you march upon the town" (Los Angeles), threatened the governor, "you will find it the grave of your men."

-"Tell the governor," said Stockton, ed it Santiago had not capitulated. 'to have the bells ready to toll at 8 o'clock in the morning.
-I shall be there tory to our commissioners, who clung at that time."

-Commodore Tatnall's "Blood is thick- | day. er than water!" won grateful recognition in England in 1859.
-Seeing the British admiral, Sir James Hope, in a tight place under the fire of Chinese proceeded to the consideration of the forts, Tatnall gallantly came to his res- preliminaries. cue.
-In so doing he was guilty of a breach of neutrality, but his answer.
-'Blood is thicker than water!" had the effect of condoning his offense.

-Tale of Three Cities.
+"If you march ened the governor, "you will find it the grave of your men."
+"Tell the governor," said Stockton, ed it Santiago had not capitulated. 'to have the bells ready to toll at 8 at that time."
+Commodore Tatnall's "Blood is thick- day. er than water!" won grateful recognition in England in 1859.
+Seeing the British admiral, Sir James Hope, in a tight place under the fire of Chinese forts, Tatnall gallantly came to his rescue.
+In so doing he was guilty of a breach of neutrality, but his answer, 'Blood is thicker than water!" had the effect of condoning his offense.
+Tale of Three Citles.

 "I see," said the ungrammatical Chicago man, "that they are going to try the experiment of mummifying Philadelphia bodies."
 "Before death?" asked the inane New Yorker .- Indianapolis Journal.
 Fodder Land.